bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kelley.md

 ### Mathematical Profile (Excerpt):
 * Charles Kelley is described as a "minister" in the 1920 census, and a "travelling salesman in groceries" in the 1930 census.
-* Charles and Estella Kelley, both from Missouri, were married on 2 June 1910 in Winona, Shannon, Missouri.
-* They had four children: Paul Kelley (born about 1912 in Missouri), Lois E Kelley (born about 1915 in Colorado), John Leroy Kelley, the subject of this biography born in Kansas in 1916, and Charles R Kelley, born 22 September 1922 in Oklahoma.
-* We note that, at times, the family used one or other of their two given names, e.g. Paul Kelley appears in this form in the 1930 census but as Archie P Kelley in 1920.
 * John Kelley appears as John L Kelley in 1920 but as Leroy Kelley in 1930.
 * Kelley's final year of high school was in Los Angles.
 * Although he wrote his Ph.D. on number theory, Daus was mainly interested in geometry and taught the geometry courses that Kelley attended.